-Mr Lonsdale referred to the adult social care budget and explained that there was a balanced budget due to the reduction of the residential care placements because of the Covid-19 pandemic and the government continued to add additional funds to support COVID measures needed.
-He confirmed that as part of the process for the next financial year, model scenarios were being looked at in terms of what the adult social care demand would look when things returned to normal.
+Mr Lonsdale referred to the adult social care budget and explained that there was a balanced budget due to the reduction of the residential care placements because of the COVID-19 pandemic and the government continued to provide additional funds to support COVID measures needed.
+He confirmed that as part of the process for the next financial year, model scenarios were being looked at in terms of what the adult social care demand would look like when things returned to normal.
 The living wage, recruitment of staff and increased costs of care would all have an impact on the budget.

-Members queried if the budget forecast was realistic because of covid support and when it ended would this impact on the budget.
-Mr Lonsdale confirmed the Covid-19 funding was channelled towards adult social care and support providers as well as health funding to support pressures from hospital discharges.
-In terms of demand during the pandemic, it had reduced because people were delaying taking up placements in care homes or suspended packages of care at home, due to family members being able to support during lockdown, Sadly, a large number of deaths that had occurred in care homes as a result of covid had seen a reduction in residential care costs.
+Members queried if the budget forecast was realistic because of COVID support and when it ended would this impact on the budget.
+Mr Lonsdale confirmed the COVID-19 funding was channelled towards adult social care and support providers as well as health funding to support pressures from hospital discharges.
+In terms of demand during the pandemic, it had reduced because people were delaying taking up placements in care homes or suspended packages of care at home, due to family members being able to provide support during lockdown, Sadly, a large number of deaths that had occurred in care homes as a result of COVID had seen a reduction in residential care costs.
 This reduced level of demand together with additional external funding had led to the overall balanced position.

-Members referred to reserves and were there any that we didn't see, that were being used to help balance the budget.
+Members referred to reserves and whether there was any hidden funding that was being used to help balance the budget.
 Mr Lonsdale confirmed that the council held strategic health reserves on behalf of the CCG under our local partnership section 75 arrangements.
-This is used to invest in the adult social care system.
-NHS bodies were not in a position to hold reserves, in partnership with the CCG, the council managed the budget
+This was used to invest in the adult social care system.
+NHS bodies were not in a position to hold reserves and, in partnership with the CCG, the council managed the budget.